 Anyone acting as guarantor should get their own legal advice before agreeing so they're sure they understand their commitment and responsibilities.

 Not many lenders accept applications backed by a guarantor and there are restrictions.
-A mortgage adviser can tell you all about that.
+Find out more information on guarantor mortgages.

-It's a good starting point to look at the government schemes available for people who are struggling to afford a mortgage, whether first time buyers or those who need a bigger mortgage.
+It's a good starting point to look at the government schemes available for people who are finding it hard to buy a home, whether first time buyers or those who need a bigger mortgage.

 Am I eligible for any government schemes?

-The Help to Buy scheme is designed for buyers who can put down just a 5% deposit.
+The Shared Ownership scheme is designed for buyers who can't afford all of the deposit and mortgage payments for a home that meets their needs.
 For more information, read our help for first time buyers.